eunomia-bpf/nvbit-tutorial/tools/instr_count_bb/README.md

 └──────────────────────────────────────────────────────────────────┘
 ```

-**Key properties:**
-- Single entry (first instruction)
-- Single exit (last instruction, usually branch)
-- No branches in the middle
-- No jumps targeting the middle
+**Key properties:** Single entry (first instruction), single exit (last instruction, usually branch), no branches in the middle, and no jumps targeting the middle.

 ## Performance Benefits